-Delivery of the first helicopters is scheduled for January 2015.
+Delivery of the first helicopters occurred in January 2015.
 The 20 months between contract signature and delivery is for regeneration of the aircraft from storage, final design, installation and testing of the modification for the Decklock anchoring system, provisional airworthiness acceptance by the Crown and shipping to New Zealand.

-Progress of MHCP against the Milestone Payments Schedule
+Progress of Maritime Helicopter Capability against the Milestone Payments Schedule